frederic-perez/AmE-dictionary/data/dictionary.md

 __balustrade__ _n_ _The stone balustrade._
 __balustrades__
 __bam__ _interj._ __1__ Representing a loud noise or heavy impact. __2__ Representing a sudden or abrupt occurrence. _BAM!_
-__bamboozle__ _v_ :four: To take in by elaborate methods of deceit. _Syn_ lead by the nose, play false, snow, hoodwink _I don't know how he did it, but Johnny managed to bamboozle me into swapping my pudding for his carrot sticks._
+__bamboozle__ _v_ :four: To take in by elaborate methods of deceit. _Syn_ lead by the nose, play false, snow, hoodwink _I don’t know how he did it, but Johnny managed to bamboozle me into swapping my pudding for his carrot sticks._
 __banalize__ _v_
 __bandanna__ :two::hammer:
 __bandit__ _n_ :two::hammer: